sagivantebi/SagivAntebiFeed/README.md

 # Hello there :wave:

-#### I'm Sagiv, and I'm a Data Scientist Specializing In LLMs and Cybersecurity, and a SOFTWARE DEVELOPER ⚡🔭
+#### I'm Sagiv, and I'm a Data Scientist Specializing In LLMs and Cybersecurity⚡🔭
 My experience includes coding using Python, Java, C++, C, and many more.
 Over the course of my career, I have designed and developed efficient and scalable solutions using my expertise in data structures, algorithms, and software architecture principles.

-~ In my current role, I specialize in cyber security as an AI researcher at CBG.
+~ In my current role, I specialize in LLMs Cybersecurity as a Data Scientist at CBG.

 ~ Currently in Uni, studying M.Sc in data system engineering at Ben Gurion University.